-To change the order of a clip in the list, click on the clip and click the up and down buttons to change the clip position.
+To change the order of a clip in the list, click on the clip and click the up 🚮 and down 🜆 buttons, or click and drag the clips, to change the clip position.

-Joining and Unjoining Clips
+Joining (Merging) and Unjoining (Splitting) Clips

-Some configurations include a Join segments button that allows you to join or combine two or more clips selected by Ctrl-clicking.
-When joined, the clips effectively become one clip.
-To unjoin clips and separate them again into individual segments, select Unjoin segments.
+Some configurations include a Join/Merge button : that allows you to join or combine two or more clips selected by Ctrl-clicking.
+When joined, the clips become one clip.
+To unjoin (split) clips and separate them again into individual segments, select Unjoin/Split button =.